Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 EXPLORE CHINAMANS BEACH

-Chinamans Beach is one of my favorite beaches in Agnes Waters and for sure not to be missed during your visit.
+Chinamans Beach is one of my favorite beaches in 1770 and for sure not to be missed during your visit.

-Glistening white sands, turquoise waters, vibrant Pandanus trees and an almost endless stretch of shoreline are just some of the awesome things you can expect at this epic beach in Agnes Waters.
+Glistening white sands, turquoise waters, vibrant Pandanus trees, and an almost endless stretch of shoreline are just some of the awesome things you can expect at this epic beach.

 Chinamans Beach is also dog-friendly as long as they’re kept on a leash, so feel free to bring your pooch with you for some fun in the sun!

-It’s truly a step back in time that showcases the history of 1770 Agnes Water and I guarantee you won’t regret paying a short visit to this iconic attraction.
+It’s truly a step back in time that showcases the history of the area and I guarantee you won’t regret paying a short visit to this iconic attraction.

 - 1 pm – 4 pm on Monday, Wednesday, Thursday, Friday, and Saturday